viamrobotics/docs/docs/components/base.md

 Make sure you have set up your robot and connected it to the Viam app.
 Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and the [Getting Started with the Viam App guide](/program/app-usage/) for app-specific guidance.

-The following example assumes you have a base called "my_base" which is configured as a component of your robot.
+The following example assumes you have a base called "my_base" configured as a component of your robot.
 If your base has a different name, change the `name` in the example.

 {{% /alert %}}